 The Energy National Cabinet Reform Committee (ENCRC) and the Energy Ministers’ Meeting (EMM) are Ministerial forums for the Commonwealth, Australian states and territories, and New Zealand to work together on priority issues of national significance and key reforms in the energy sector.

-ENCRC and EMM are chaired by the Minister for Industry, Energy and Emissions Reduction, the Hon Angus Taylor MP.
+ENCRC and EMM are chaired by the Minister for Climate Change and Energy, the Hon Chris Bowen MP.